Skip to main content

 Contact your healthcare provider immediately if you experience any of the following.

-• Inflammation of blood vessels: rash, difficulty breathing, tingling or numbness in arms or legs, chest pain
+• Inflammation of your blood vessels: rash, shortness of breath, tingling or numbness in arms or legs, chest pain

-• Heart and blood circulation problems: chest pain, heart attack, blood clots, stroke
+• Heart and circulation problems: chest pain, heart attack, blood clots, stroke

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.